The .git Directory Structure

 Every Git repository you’ve ever cloned, initialized, or worked with hides a single directory that contains the entire universe of that project’s history: the .git directory.
 While most developers interact with Git through high-level commands like git commit, git push, and git merge, understanding what lives inside .git transforms you from a Git user into a Git operator.

-This deep dive examines every component of the .git directory, explaining what each file and folder does, how they interconnect, and why Git’s design choices matter for real-world development workflows.
+This post examines every component of the .git directory, explains what each file and folder does, how they interconnect, and why Git’s design choices matter for real-world development workflows.

 When to Use / When Not to Use